Floby/node-tokenizer/README.md

 A wide purpose tokenizer for JavaScript.
 The interface follows more or less the WriteStream from [node.js](http://nodejs.org).

-node-tokenizer is published on npm to you can install it with
+node-tokenizer is published on npm so you can install it with
     npm install tokenizer

 ## How to